jw3il/PommerLearn/README.md

-# Pommer-Learn: Learning-based MCTS in the Pommerman Environment
+# PommerLearn: Learning-based MCTS in the Pommerman Environment

-Idea: Combine Multi-Agent Reinforcement Learning and Monte-Carlo Tree Search (MCTS).
+This repository provides an implementation of learning-based Monte-Carlo Tree Search variants in the Pommerman environment.
+Our approaches leverage opponent models (planning agents) to transform the multiplayer game into single- and two-player games depending on the provided settings.

 ## Docker